How to watch the 2023 Women’s World Cup on TV in the UK and US

 BBC and ITV submitted a joint bid and are sharing coverage of the games.

-England’s quarter-final match against Colombia will be shown on ITV on Saturday, with the match kicking off at 11:30am UK time.
+ITV will show exclusive, live coverage of England’s quarter-final match against Colombia on Saturday with the match kicking off at 11:30am UK time.

+Hosted by Laura Woods, joined by Eni Aluko and Karen Carney in the studio, pre-match build-up will start from 10.45am.

+ITV is showing live coverage of three quarter-finals in total, starting with Spain vs Netherlands.

 The BBC has both of the semi-finals.
 ITV has the third-place game (hopefully not featuring England) and the two broadcasters will each televise the final.